 The amendments are effective for annual reporting periods beginning on or after January 1, 2022 with earlier application permitted.
+However, in response to the covid-19 pandemic, the Board has deferred the effective date by one year, i.e. 1 January 2023, to provide companies with more time to implement any classification changes resulting from the amendments.
 The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current or non-current.
 The amendments affect the presentation of liabilities in the statement of financial position and do not change existing requirements around measurement or timing of recognition of any asset, liability, income or expenses, nor the information that entities disclose about those items.
 Also, the amendments clarify the classification requirements for debt which may be settled by the company issuing own equity instruments.
+These Amendments have not yet been endorsed by the EU.
+Management does not expect significant impact on Company's financial statements.